PayCargo/Docs/source/index.html.md

 }
 ```

-> if makePayment is specified and set as 'true', but for some reason payment fails while transaction is still created, following result will be returned with code 201:
+> If `makePayment` is specified and set as 'true', but for some reason payment fails while transaction is still created, following result will be returned with code 201:

 ```json
 {